Editorial by Industrial Quick Search

 What is CNC Machining?

-CNC machining is an electromechanical process that manipulates tools around three to five axes, with high precision and accuracy, cutting away excess material to produce parts and components.
-The initial designs to be machined by CNC machining are created in CAD, which is then translated into CNC codes to provide programmed instructions to the tools in a CNC machine.
+CNC machining is an electromechanical process that controls tools across three to five axes with high precision and accuracy, removing excess material to create parts and components.
+Designs for CNC machining are first developed using CAD software, which is then converted into CNC codes to guide the tools in the CNC machine.

 The multitasking ability of CNC machines allows for the completion of a component or part in a single operation, with ease and efficiency.
 The types of applications performed by CNC machines include bushings, collars, fasteners, fittings, inserts, machined components, machined washers, pins, nuts, spacers, spindles, standoffs, drive shafts, and splined shafts to name a few.